enketo/blog/_posts/2015-05-19-install-enketo.md

 Make a note of the location of the keys as you'll need the keys soon.
 Also, make sure you have a backup of your keys!

+#### More details:

-More detailed instructions can be found for OS X, Linux users can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) (step 1 and 2 only) and for Windows users [here](https://docs.joyent.com/jpc/getting-started-with-your-joyent-cloud-account/generating-an-ssh-key/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows) (only the section "Generating an SSH Key").
+More detailed instructions for OS X, Linux users can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) (step 1 and 2 only) and for Windows users [here](https://docs.joyent.com/jpc/getting-started-with-your-joyent-cloud-account/generating-an-ssh-key/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows) (only the section "Generating an SSH Key").

 ### 3. Create a Server